 The design process is summarised below.

-The design of MILENAGE-256-R was conducted quite quickly and problem-free since it could be based on a drop-in replacement, using Rijndael-256-256 instead of AES.
+The design of MILENAGE-256 was conducted quite quickly and problem-free since it could be based on a drop-in replacement, using Rijndael-256-256 instead of AES.
 In this phase it was also decided to simplify the operator customisation options, removing the input rotations and streamline the handling of the input offsets (the customisation constants c0 , . . , c7).

 A review on the security status of the Rijndael was made without any discouraging findings.